Kewarra Beach suburb profile

 Kewarra Beach rental market trends

-The rental market in Kewarra Beach has experienced moderate growth, with house rents increasing by 6.9% over the past year to $695 per week, while unit rents have seen a more significant rise of 12.5% to $540 per week.
-This coastal suburb continues to attract renters and investors alike, offering a desirable lifestyle with its proximity to the beach and local amenities.
+The rental market in Kewarra Beach has experienced moderate growth, with house rents increasing by 6.2% over the past year to $720 per week, while unit rents have risen 7.7% to $560 per week.
+This coastal suburb continues to attract renters and investors alike, offering a relaxed lifestyle with proximity to natural attractions and amenities.

 Suburbs near Kewarra Beach